yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_4.md

 **Response**

-While MoH significantly reduces active FLOPs and parameter footprint, current wall-clock latency is higher due to kernel launch overheads; we respectfully refer the reviewer to our response for **mhMg W1–W2** for the detailed analysis and planned CUDA optimizations.
+While MoH reduces active FLOPs and parameter footprint, current wall-clock latency is higher due to kernel launch overheads; we respectfully refer the reviewer to our response for **mhMg W1–W2** for the detailed analysis and planned CUDA optimizations.

 **W4.
 Routing overhead and system complexity**